 |Protease||protein (in meat)|

 |Cellulase||cellulose (in plants/veggies)|

 Let's see how we can put these microbes & enzymes to good use:

-Other alternatives like sourdough starter, bread yeast or beer yeast also work perfectly for this purpose.
+Other alternatives like sourdough starter, bread yeast or beer yeast also work well for this purpose.
 They contain a good amount of those Saccharomyces that help break down starch.
-The Lactobacillus in some yogurt whey/drinking yogurt (like Yakult) can also be very helpful in eliminating odor.
+The Lactobacillus, an amazing beneficial microbe, in some yogurt whey/drinking yogurt (like Yakult) can also be very helpful in eliminating odor.